-TWO CREDIT TESTS 70%; CONTINUOUS PREPARATION 10%, and ATTENDANCE AND ACTIVE PARTICIPATION 20%.
-To receive credits for this course students must pass the two credit tests; continuously and timely submit their reports and attend each class according to the schedule.
-Attendance is followed during the online sessions too.
+TWO CONTINUOUS ASSESSMENT TESTS 70%; CONTINUOUS PREPARATION 10% and ACTIVE PARTICIPATION 20%.
+To receive credits for this course, students must successfully complete two midterm assessment tests; submit their homework regularly and on time and attend every class according to the schedule.
+Attendance is monitored during online classes too.